Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Concluding Remarks

 \section{Concluding Remarks}

 The present analysis clarifies that linear $f(Q)$ gravity alone does not generate new geometric families of compact stars, as its metric sector is dynamically equivalent to GR.
 However, when combined with gravitational decoupling, the theory acquires a genuine two-parameter deformation structure.
 The parameter $\beta_1$ uniformly rescales matter variables, while $\epsilon$ induces geometric deformation that modifies both geometry and matter, reduces anisotropy, stiffens the effective equation of state (EOS) and the maximum permissible compactness.
-This geometric deformation elevates the entire mass-radius sequence and opens access to $> 2~M_{\odot}$ stars, which might be interesting particularly in the context of recently observed stellar masses in the mass-gap region.
+This geometric deformation elevates the entire mass-radius sequence and opens access to $> 2~M_{\odot}$ stars, which is particularly interesting in the context of recently observed stellar masses in the mass-gap region.
 A recent analysis of Alwan \textit{et al}~\cite{alwan2025} shows that rotational observables such as the moment of inertia and the $\bar{I}\!-\!C$ quasi-universal relation are highly sensitive to changes in the stellar interior in $f(Q)$ gravity.
 This suggests that the interior modifications generated here through the decoupling parameter $\epsilon$ may likewise influence strong-field rotational signatures used to test $f(Q)$ gravity.
 Such studies could point towards observational signatures that could help discriminate between different gravitational theories and interior structures.
 The prospect of such observational signatures is promising in the light of current multi-messenger astronomy.
-For example, the MeerKAT observatory pulsar timing data has recently revealed unusually massive neutron stars whose properties challenge our current understanding of physics~\cite{barr}.
-A number of GW events also point towards objects in the neutron star-black hole mass-gap region.
-It is interesting to note that the current model can accommodate a wide range of stellar masses: a modest deformation reproduces the behavior of well measured millisecond pulsars.
+For example, the MeerKAT observatory pulsar timing data have recently revealed unusually massive neutron stars whose properties challenge our current understanding of physics~\cite{barr}.
+Several GW events also point towards objects in the neutron star-black hole mass-gap region.
+It is interesting to note that the current model can accommodate a wide range of stellar masses: a modest deformation reproduces the behaviour of well-measured millisecond pulsars.
 A stronger coupling naturally supports the heavier compact objects highlighted by radio timing and gravitational wave observations.
-Predicted radii for sources like $PSR~J0740+6620$, $PSR~J0348+0432$, $PSR~J0437-4715$.\\ To conclude, we show that a combination of linear $f(Q)$ gravity, embedding class-I geometry and gravitational decoupling offers a flexible, physically transparent and observationally compatible description of compact stars across the full spectrum of observed pulsars from ordinary neutron stars to emerging mass-gap candidates.
-The framework, therefore, extends embedding class-I VT models from a single parameter GR deformation scheme to a structurally richer two parameter system, enabling controlled investigation of coupling-driven mass enhancement under identical geometric conditions.
+Predicted radii for sources like PSR~$J0740+6620$, PSR~$J0348+0432$, PSR~$J0437-4715$.\\ To conclude, we show that a combination of linear $f(Q)$ gravity, embedding class-I geometry, and gravitational decoupling offers a flexible, physically transparent, and observationally compatible description of compact stars across the full spectrum of observed pulsars, from ordinary neutron stars to emerging mass-gap candidates.
+The framework, therefore, extends embedding class-I VT models from a single-parameter GR deformation scheme to a structurally richer two-parameter system, enabling controlled investigation of coupling-driven mass enhancement under identical geometric conditions.
 The novelty of the current investigation are summarized below:

 \begin{itemize}

 \item Previous embedding class-I Vaidya-Tikekar (VT) constructions in linear $f(Q)$ gravity (e.g., Ghosh \textit{et al}, 2024) are geometrically equivalent to GR and differ only through uniform matter-sector rescaling by $\beta_1$.
 The present work introduces gravitational decoupling within this framework, thereby enlarging the solution space beyond pure normalization effects and generating a genuine geometric deformation sector.